atesgoral/ates.dev/src/posts/2024-12-01-responsive-canvas/index.md

 canvas.height = canvas.clientHeight * dpr;
 ```

-But then, we also have to start factoring in dpr in all size units when using
+But then, we also have to start factoring in DPR in all size units when using
 the drawing primitives:

 ```js